 FZS provides technical assistance to engage local communities in ecosystem conservation and management.
 Wildlife Management Areas (WMAs) are protected areas established by communities on village lands.
 Communities are able to generate revenues through wildlife tourism.
 FZS assisted in establishing two WMAs in the Serengeti ecosystem (Makao and Ikona) and is now working to ensure good governance and protection of these areas.

-FZS works with villages and District Councils adjacent to protected areas to develop scientifically informed land-use plans.
+FZS works closely with villages and District Councils adjacent to protected areas to develop scientifically informed land-use plans.
 Participatory land-use planning can address multiple socio-economic and conservation objectives by strengthening the community’s property rights and increasing benefits from natural resources, as well as reducing human-wildlife conflict.

 Successful conservation is always the result of great teamwork.
 We collaborate with local communities, national authorities, and conservation organizations.
 Our partners make our conservation work possible.